 Please confirm the specific Georgetown University MSFS admission requirements with an academic advisor at the School of Foreign Service.

 "The MBA-MSFS dual degree program truly has allowed me to push myself in my original area of academic and career emphasis (business) while still expanding my knowledge and skill-set into another (international development).
 Academically, it balances breadth of topics covered with complementary skills, and professionally, it makes me a viable candidate for an even wider set of employers.
 Additionally, having the networks that both schools offer really provides me flexibility in my career search, both now and after school."

-"The MSFS and MBA degrees were perfect complements, a strong business and policy education that reinforced and enhanced each other.
+"The MBA and MSFS degrees were perfect complements, a strong business and policy education that reinforced and enhanced each other.
 I found that having both skill sets was particularly advantageous in my job search and career."